Panama

 About Panama

-With over 8,500 vessels registered under its flag—the largest open registry in the world—Panama plays a significant role in the global fight against IUU fishing.
+With over 8,500 vessels registered under its flag — one of the largest open registries in the world — Panama plays a significant role in the global fight against IUU fishing.

-Panama’s proven commitment to transparency and accountability, alongside its active membership in key regional fisheries management organizations such as the South Pacific Regional Fisheries Management Organisation, the Inter-American Tropical Tuna Commission, and the International Commission for the Conservation of Atlantic Tunas, makes it a vital partner in the global mission to enhance fisheries transparency.
+Today, Panama continues to expand public access to fisheries information, from license registries and sanction records to vessel tracking data and future beneficial ownership disclosures.
+Combined with its active participation in regional fisheries management organizations, such as the South Pacific Regional Fisheries Management Organisation, the Inter-American Tropical Tuna Commission and the International Commission for the Conservation of Atlantic Tunas, the country’s proven commitment to transparency makes it a vital partner in the global mission to enhance fisheries transparency.
 This unique position enables Panama to lead the way in setting new, higher standards for the international community.